-- Bins kept at few places for collection & segregation : Bio-degradable, Plastics, E-waste and Bio-medical waste - The segregated dry waste is accumulated and handed over to an agency (with whom MSCAS has an MOU) for safe and proper disposal) - Wet waste is handed over to the municipal body for taking to the compost yard for converting into compost - E-waste, however, is sold to a local scrap dealer, who may reuse most of the items but also may not safely dispose the rejects
+- Bins kept at few places for collection & segregation : Bio-degradable, Plastics, E-waste and Bio-medical waste - The segregated dry waste is accumulated and handed over to an agency (with whom MSCAS has an MOU) for safe and proper disposal) - Wet waste is handed over to the municipal body for taking to the compost yard for converting into compost - E-waste, is consolidated at their head office & most of the items are re-furbished

-Best Practices
+• Best Practices

-- College has banned single-use plastics/ polythene covers in the campus. - Disposal Process of Laboratory Hazardous chemicals (document enclosed)
+- College has banned single-use plastics/ polythene covers in the campus - E-waste disposal all the e-waste from the group institution are consolidated at their head office and most of the parts are re-furbished and used - Disposal Process of Laboratory Hazardous chemicals (document enclosed)

-Awareness & Communication
+• Awareness & Communication

 Trusted SCM conducted a quiz on all topics to the students and staff of MSCAS.
 The summary of the quiz is in the Annexure 1.
 Two questions in the quiz were pertaining to Solid waste management.
-95% of the answers were correct.
+78% of the answers were correct